harpooncorp/docs/docs/source/features.rst

 --------------
 The Volume element is a visual representation of a Kubernetes Persistent Volume Claim (PVC) for a given git or container element.
-Users can input the volume directory location inside a Kubernetes Pod where the data will be replicated to a distributed volume in the cloud (refer to figure 23).
+Users can input the volume directory location inside a Kubernetes Pod where the data will be replicated to a distributed volume in the cloud.
 Volume elements can only be attached to git or container elements.
 When a Volume element is attached to a git or container element, it modifies the deployment descriptor for the relevant Kubernetes pod that is already deployed in the Kubernetes cluster and then executes a command in Kubernetes to update the configuration for that deployment using the Kubernetes API.
 The PVC in